My experiences with fat shaming

 So what happened?

-I was very self conscious about my weight.
+It caused me to become very self conscious about my weight.
 I remember when I was in grade 5, my teacher was going around the room and asking each student their weight (ya, odd to me too).
 At that time I was 115 pounds but when the teacher got to me I remember saying I was 97 pounds.
 I started separating my food at lunch to make sure I didn’t eat it all.
 When I entered grade 6 I wasn’t eating my lunches at all.
 I would just throw them out so my Dad would think I ate them.

 I was exceptionally self conscious about having people see me eat.
 It made me incredibly uncomfortable.
 My Dad would weight and measure in height my siblings and I periodically.
 Once I was in the 120s he stopped weighting me.